 Narcissists are some of the most toxic and draining people you will ever come across.
 And believe me, you will come across them; according to psychologists, we are currently living in an ‘epidemic of narcissism.’
+Unfortunately, you may not even realize when you’re being manipulated by a narcissist.

-They’re everywhere – at work, at school, in your social circle, etc. They cleverly lure you in with their superficial charm then quickly shift gears and show their true manipulative, arrogant and entitled colors.
+They’re everywhere – at work, at school, in your social circle, etc. They cleverly lure you in with their superficial charm then quickly shift gears and show their true manipulative, arrogant, and entitled colors.

 Well, at least it all seems clever and quick.
 In reality, a narcissist’s behavior is quite predictable; most people just don’t know what to look out for.
 Luckily, humans have been looking into narcissism for thousands of years.
 It’s also one of the prime focuses of modern psychology.